Into the High Valleys

 Winter

 Still & SilentSnow arrives in January.
-The property is quieter, the forest is hushed, and the mountains are wrapped in white.
-Ideal for those seeking genuine solitude and long evenings by the fire.
+The property is quieter, the forest hushed.
+Genuine solitude and long evenings by the fire.

 - Fire and books